 - Protection of interim habitat.
-As soon as a species is found to be at risk, all of the known occupied habitat must be protected while further recovery plans are underway.
+As soon as a species is found to be at risk, all of the known occupied habitats must be protected while further recovery plans are underway.
 This way, the species will receive the habitat protection they need right away in order to hold them over until more complex recovery plans have been made.

 - Mandatory and strict deadlines.
 Starting from the legal listing of a species, to the recovery plan, then the action plan, and finally to on the ground action, all steps must have mandatory deadlines for completion.

 - Cumulative impacts.
 When cumulative impacts are high, the recovery measures must be maximized and the highest level of precaution should be applied.

-- Review effectiveness of action plans every three years and adjust as necessary.
+- Review the effectiveness of action plans every three years and adjust as necessary.
 If an action plan is not proving to be effective than adjustments must be made.